Click the links below to view information about activities for this park.

 Family camping: The family campground is in the midst of a pine/hardwood forest just beyond the park office.
 Twenty campsites for tents and trailers offer picnic tables and grills.
 A washhouse with drinking water, restrooms and showers serves the campground.
 There are no electrical hookups, water, or dumping station.

 Group camping: Organized groups will enjoy a stay in the walk-in group camping area or in a canoe camping group site.
 Facilities for the walk-in sites include a small washhouse with a pay shower.
 Drinking water is available nearby.

 Backpack camping: Reach five campsites for backpack camping by hiking a side trail off Lassiter Trail.
 Campers must pack all supplies, including water, to the sites.
 A pit toilet is nearby.
 Views of the "enchanted forest" and Lassiter Swamp await those who travel to the backpack camping area.

-Canoeing: Rent a canoe or bring your own; the best way to explore Merchants Millpond is by gliding across the park's placid, shallow waters.
+Paddling: Rent a canoe or bring your own.
+The best way to explore Merchants Millpond is by gliding across the park's placid, shallow waters.
 A boat ramp and pier near the parking area offer access to the water.
-Marked canoe trails lead from the boat ramp to canoe campsites.
-Or, venture out of the millpond and take slow-moving, dark-water Bennetts Creek through Lassiter Swamp.
+Marked paddle trails lead from the visitor center and boat ramp to canoe-in campsites.
+Venture out of the millpond and take slow-moving, dark-water Bennetts Creek through Lassiter Swamp.
 Here, park visitors are transported into a world of mistletoe, hanging Spanish moss and ancient cypress trees.